barbuza/supercaptcha/README.md

 ## requirements

-You don't need any changes in form, or middleware or context processor or mess
+You don't need any changes in form, or middleware or context processor or other mess

 All you need, to get captcha working is properly configured cache backend and a route: